naoki-egami/factorEx/README.md

 plot(out_design_mar, factor_name = c("gender", "experience"))
 ```

-### Case 2.
-Target Profile Distributions as Combination of Marginal and Partial Joint Distributions
+### Case 2: Use Combination of Marginal and Partial Joint Distributions for Target Profile Distribution

 The use of partial joint distributions is useful because it can relax the assumption of no three-way or higher-order interactions (see de la Cuesta, Egami, and Imai (2019+)).